Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification: Proposed Method

+To efficiently learn features from limited annotated samples, Tri-Former emphasizes improving architectural flexibility and reducing redundant computations.
+By analyzing the spatial-spectral characteristics of HSIs, we propose Tri-Former, a triplet-structured transformer designed specifically for HSI classification.
+Tri-Former employs the spectral-spatial parallel architecture to tackle computational inefficiencies and incorporates 3D convolution to enhance structural information.

-The architecture of the proposed Tri-Former is depicted in Fig. \ref{fig:triformer}.
-The main body of the framework consists of four stages, including one stage of 3D convolution architecture and three stages of ViT blocks, as shown in the top half of Fig. \ref{fig:triformer}.
-To be more specific, stage one comprises a spectrum compression module and a 3D convolution block.
-The subsequent three stages are constructed with the proposed Tri-Former modules.
-Each stage begins with a spectral-spatial downsample layer, followed by $n_{i}$ Tri-Former modules.
-After processing through the main body, the learned features are converted into feature vectors using global average pooling (GAP).
-Finally, a classifier is employed to generate the final prediction label.
+\textbf{Overall architecture.} As is depicted in Fig. \ref{fig:triformer}, following the common setting adopted by ResNet ConvNext, etc. the overall framework consists of four stages.
+Inspired by FcaFormer \cite{zhang2023fcaformer}, LeViT \cite{graham2021levit}, etc, we adopt early convolution architecture.
+The overall architecture is one 3D convolution stage followed by three transformer stages, as shown in the top half of Fig. \ref{fig:triformer}.
+Stage one comprises a spectrum compression module and a 3D convolution module.
+The subsequent three stages are constructed with the proposed spectral-spatial parallel (SSP) blocks.
+Each stage begins with a spectral-spatial downsample layer, followed by $n_{i}$ SSP blocks.
+Following the classical design strategy, the widths of the four stages are progressively doubled from stage to stage.
+In this work, the width of the first stage is set to 32 as the starting point for subsequent widening.

-The design of the main body follows two major principles: \begin{itemize} \item \textbf{Early convolution principle}.
-Indeed, it is possible to create a pure ViT network by employing the proposed Tri-Former block for all four stages.
-However, we refrain from adopting this structure due to the relatively low stability of pure ViT architectures.
-According to our experiments, we find that incorporating convolutions at the initial stage of the network enhances its stability and contributes to achieving better overall performance.
-This observation aligns with recent research findings~\cite{graham2021levit, xiao2021early}, which also advocate for the combination of convolutions with the ViT architecture to improve stability and performance.
-Therefore, we opt for a hybrid approach that leverages the advantages of both ViT and ConvNet components to build a more robust and efficient network.

-\item \textbf{Hierarchical architecture principle}.
-The entire network incorporates four downsampling layers, which are responsible for compressing the features along both the spectral and spatial dimensions.
-This hierarchical architecture primarily aims to reduce computation cost while maintaining effective information representation.
-At the beginning of each stage, spectrum compression or spectral-spatial downsample layers are employed to compress the input features, resulting in a more compact feature cube.
-Following a classical design strategy, the widths of the four stages are progressively doubled from stage to stage.
-In this context, we have set the width of the first stage to 32 as the starting point for subsequent widening.
 This design choice enables the network to efficiently process and extract relevant information in a computationally efficient manner.

+\textbf{Spectral-spatial parallel block.} SSP block first compresses the spectral dimension of input feature.
+After that, each feature map $f\in {\mathbb{R}}^{c\times s \times w \times h}$ is splitted to sequence and input to the spatial module and spectral module.